 Third-party verification of fixed sources of income will be obtained during the intake process and at least once every three years thereafter.

-Upon request of the family, RHA must perform third-party verification of all income sources.
-Note that this provision pertains only to the verification of sources of income; RHA must continue to conduct third-party verification of deductions.
+Third-party verification of non-fixed income will be obtained annually regardless of the percentage of family income received from fixed sources.